What is Unmanned Aerial Systems (UAS)?

 FHWA STIC Incentive Program Funding to purchase equipment and training to evaluate the use of UAS for structural inspections, Traffic Incident Management (TIM), surveying and accelerating construction projects, determining flooding adjacent to state highways, and bridge deck thermography mapping.

 FHWA State Planning & Research Program funds for research into Best Practices, Policies and Procedures to recommend potential legislative and regulatory remedies, enforcement and compliance strategies and tools, and training products for engineers and consultants involved in UAS operations.

 Conducted Research and Field Demonstration Studies.
 Integrating UAS in transportation has been the subject of research and field studies to demonstrate the use case for high-mast light pole inspections, traffic incident management and monitoring, dredging and beach replenishment, photogrammetry, bridge inspection, and watershed management, among other topics.

-NJDOT will pursue STIC Incentive Funding to further build the capacity of the UAS Program.
-Through investments in equipment and training, NJ foresees UAS contributing to innovations through enhanced processing capability for 3D models; advanced training courses for photogrammetry, aerial photography and videography; and, thermal imaging capability for watershed surveys and wildlife counts under bridges, among other activities.
+NJDOT pursued and received STIC Incentive Funding to further build the capacity of the UAS Program.
+Through investments in equipment and training, NJ foresees UAS contributing to innovations through enhanced processing capability for 3D models, advanced training courses for photogrammetry, aerial photography and videography, and, thermal imaging capability for watershed surveys and wildlife counts under bridges, among other activities.

 UNMANNED AERIAL SYSTEMS: NEW & NOTEWORTHY